gnuradio/gnuradio/README.md

 ### Prebuilt Binaries

 The recommended way to install GNU Radio on most platforms is using available binary package distributions.

 The following command is for Debian, Ubuntu, and derivatives.
 Consult your distribution information to obtain the version of GNU Radio which is included.

     sudo apt install gnuradio

+For MacOS, install the latest release version of GNU Radio with [homebrew](https://brew.sh)

+    brew install gnuradio

 For other operating systems and versions, see [Installing from Binaries](https://wiki.gnuradio.org/index.php/InstallingGR#From_Binaries)